SuperOfficeDocs/superoffice-docs/docs/video-meeting/jitsi/index.md

 ## How to connect to video provider

-1. Open SuperOffice **Settings and maintenance** (admin) and go to the **Preferences** section.
+1. Open SuperOffice **Settings and maintenance** and go to the **Preferences** section.
 2. Choose the **Video meetings** tab.
 3. Click **Configure** to start the configuration process.
 4. Select Jitsi as the provider.
 5. If it says "Connected to Jitsi Meet.
-Logged in as xxx and connected to custxxxx", you may close this browser window - to go back to SuperOffice "Settings and maintenance" to confirm the setup.
+Logged in as xxx and connected to custxxxx", you may close this browser window - to go back to SuperOffice Settings and maintenance to confirm the setup.
 6. Return to the SuperOffice **Video meetings** tab and verify that the configuration is active.

 > [!NOTE]
-> There is no authenticate or validation, or need to confirm to connect it to SuperOffice.
+> There is no authentication or validation, or need to confirm to connect it to SuperOffice.
 This provider does not have any additional configuration settings.

 ## How to use Video Meetings